KavitaKusagur/MachineLearningUsingPython/Human Activity Recognition/README.md

 ----------
 The dataset can be downloaded from https://www.kaggle.com/uciml/human-activity-recognition-with-smartphones#

-dataset is also included in the Repository with in the folder UCIML_HAR_Dataset

 Human Activity Recognition database is built from the recordings of 30 persons performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors(accelerometer and Gyroscope).

 **Activities**